In this article, we’ll look at some examples of thermoplastics and their uses.

 Semi Crystalline Polymer Examples

-• Polypropylene (PP) is one of the most common plastics used today.
-It’s often used as an alternative to glass because it’s more resistant to breakage than glass.
+Polypropylene (PP), one of today’s most common plastics, often serves as a glass alternative due to its higher breakage resistance.
 It’s also much lighter than glass, so it’s easier to transport.
 Applications include large-volume parts such as car bumpers, torque indicators on lorry wheels or parts that need manufacturing with a low budget in mind.
 Polypropylene materials are in 3D print applications due to their cost efficiencies.

-• Polyester applications: automotive fastenings, windscreen wipers and other industrial applications.
+Polyester (PETP, PBT, PET) applications: automotive fastenings, windscreen wipers and other industrial applications.

 You can find more information about our thermoplastics here; each product category contains information about different thermoplastic polymer types and their applications—also all the available processing conditions for each material.